carbon-language/carbon-lang/llvm/docs/ResponseGuide.rst

 our community without an understanding of how or if the organizers worked to resolve incidents.
-The CoC committee should aim to publish transparency reports, if reports are received, after major events (such as the LLVM Developers’ meetings) and on the following dates: Jan 15, April 15, July 15, Oct 15.
+The CoC committee should aim to publish transparency reports, if reports are received, after major events (such as the LLVM Developers' meetings) and on the following dates: Jan 15, April 15, July 15, Oct 15.

 A transparency report consists of 2 parts: